 Skip to main content

-Tableau supports spatial data (geography) in .hyper files.
-This guide describes how you can use the Hyper API to add geography type data to the Hyper file.
+Tableau supports geospatial data (tableau.tabgeography) in .hyper files.
+This guide describes how you can use the Hyper API to add geospatial data to Hyper files.

-The Hyper API does not directly accept Well-Known-Text for spatial data.
-Instead you need to use a CAST("column_as_text" AS GEOGRAPHY) expression in the inserter to provide the spatial data as text strings.
-Hyper API's inserter pushes the CAST("column_as_text" AS GEOGRAPHY) expression down to Hyper where the text strings are converted to spatial data.
+The Hyper API does not directly accept Well-known text (WKT) for geospatial data.
+Instead you need to use a CAST("column_as_text" AS TABLEAU.TABGEOGRAPHY) expression in the inserter to provide the geospatial data as text strings.
+Hyper API's inserter pushes the CAST("column_as_text" AS TABLEAU.TABGEOGRAPHY) expression down to Hyper where the text strings are converted to geospatial data.

-Overview of inserting spatial data to a hyper file
+Overview of inserting geospatial data into a hyper file

-The basic process for adding spatial data involves defining your inputs to Hyper APIs inserter and specifying how to convert the text strings to geography types using Hyper SQL expressions.
-Hyper APIs inserter pushes the expression down to Hyper to convert text string to spatial data on the fly during insertion
+The basic process for adding geospatial data involves defining your inputs to Hyper APIs inserter and specifying how to convert the text strings to the tableau.tabgeography type using Hyper SQL expressions.
+Hyper APIs inserter pushes the expression down to Hyper to convert a text string to geospatial data on the fly during insertion.

-When you add the text strings into the Hyper file, the text must be in the Well-Known-Text (WKT) format for geography data.
-The WKT is defined by the Open GIS Consortium, Inc, in the OpenGIS Simple Features Specification For SQL.
+When you add the text strings into the Hyper file, the text must be in the Well-known text (WKT) format for geospatial data.
+The WKT format is defined by the Open GIS Consortium, Inc, in the OpenGIS Simple Features Specification For SQL.
 The types include Point, MultiPoint, LineString, MultiLineString, Polygon, and MultiPolygon.

-1. Define and create a table in the .hyper file to contain the SqlType.geography() data.
+1. Define and create a table in the .hyper file with a SqlType.tabgeography() column.
 This is the table that you will use in Tableau.
 For example, the following Python code snippet creates a table to hold location data.
-The table is called Extract and is in the Extract namespace (or schema) similar to Hyper files created with Tableau.
+The table is called Extract and is in the Extract namespace (or schema) similar to Hyper files created by Tableau.

 connection.catalog.create_schema('Extract')